jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 - **Track filters stack** for both video and audio tracks.

 ## Filters
-- **AVFilters** These are availaBLe in MLT 6.2.0.
-Color Channels Mixer and 3dLUT are the most interesting filters available
 - Contribute **Cairo filters for MLT**.
 Spotligt, animated producer, animated overlay filter, animated alpha and affine transform filter seem most interesting.
 Frei0r is not an adequate platform for some of these.
 - **Selective Filter Application**, this function allows user to apply any filter only inside an area defined by alpha filters.
 This can currently be simulated with two clips.
 Requires MLT contribution.